h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes/get-started-with-open-source-custom-recipes.md

 ### Add the Data

 1\.
-To add the dataset for this tutorial, please follow the following steps:
+To add the dataset for this self-paced course, please follow the following steps:

 **a.** Click on **+ Add Dataset (or Drag and Drop)**